There are over 50 different ways in which you can market your consulting business.

 For example, you might send them a guide then say something like, “Here’s a copy of the guide I promised you.
 I’m certain there’s some very relevant and valuable stuff in there for you.
 I’ll follow up with a call on Friday morning to see how you got on.”

 Offer a link to a free resource that you think might be relevant.
-Show interest in them by following them – perhaps you can find them on Twitter.
+Show interest in them by following their social media profiles.

 So is exhibiting the right marketing channel for your consulting business?
 Only time will tell, and only if you measure the success.